Whether you are homeschooling your ADHD kids at home or not, these ideas can help you on your educational journey.

-My kids still range from mildly willing to extremely rebellious when it comes to doing their work.
+My kids range from mildly willing to extremely rebellious when it comes to doing their work.

-And boy, am I seeing a lot of their challenges pop up on a daily basis.
+Homeschooling during COVID made me realize a lot of their challenges and see them on a daily basis.

-Even as a parent and a teacher for 20 plus years, I am making some big discoveries about how my kids learn and the ways in which they struggle to complete certain tasks.
+Even as a parent and a teacher for 20 plus years, I made some big discoveries about how my kids learn and the ways in which they struggle to complete certain tasks.

 Maybe some of these will work for your kiddos.